 - improving capabilities to collaboratively deliver and sustain flood damage reduction.

 One example of a successful collaborative effort with state and Federal agencies is the Silver Jackets program which develops and supports continuous interagency flood risk management teams at the state level.
-Other examples are the Interagency Levee Task Force, International Partnerships, and the National Committee on Levee Safety.
+Other examples are the Interagency Levee Task Force and International Partnerships.